Marta Thoma Hall

 Marta Thoma Hall (born 1951, Lincoln, Nebraska) is an American painter, sculptor, business executive, and philanthropist known for her surrealist-inspired imagery and innovative use of recycled materials in large-scale public sculptures that advocate for environmental stewardship, as well as her leadership in the technology sector and her work in promoting autonomous vehicle safety.

 Early life and education

 Marta Thoma Hall was born in Lincoln, Nebraska, in 1951.
 After moving to Northern California with her family, she pursued higher education in California, earning a Bachelor of Arts in Fine Arts from the University of California, Berkeley and furthering her studies at San Francisco State University.

 Artistic career

-Based in the San Francisco Bay Area and Kauai, Hawaii, Hall developed her artistic practice with influences from European surrealism and environmental themes.
+Based in the San Francisco Bay Area and Kauaʻi, Hawaii, Hall developed her artistic practice with influences from European surrealism and environmental themes.
 Her work has been exhibited across the United States and internationally, and she is noted for incorporating recycled materials into her sculptures and installations.
 For example, her work "Earth Tear" (1995) was created during her NORCAL Artist in Residence at the San Francisco Sanitary Fill Company, marking an early foray into ecological art.

 Hall has created several notable public art installations: